iagoleal/iagoleal.github.io/content/posts/cuts.md

 \path[-Latex, semithick, color=black] (M) edge[bend right, shorten <= 7pt] node[pos=1.1] {Non-convex Set} +(2, 1);
 ```

+In this post, we will also talk a lot about hyperplanes and their relation to convex sets.
+It is useful to think about a hyperplane interchangeably as a geometrical and an analytical object.
+We can view it as an affine function's zero set

+$$H = \{ x \mid \inner<a,x> + b = 0 \}$$

+Or as the affine function itself.
+The important part is that a hyperplane divides the space in two halves,
+depending on whether the affine function is non-negative or not.

+This division is specially important for convex sets,
-A consequence of their regular shape is that they can be separated by hyperplanes.
+because, as a consequence of their regular shape,
-That is, given two disjoint convex sets, it is always possible
+one can always pass a hyperplane between them
-to divide the space such that each of them lies in one of the halves.[^hahn-banach]
+in such a one that each one lies in one of the halves.

 ::: {.Theorem data-title="Separating Hyperplane"}
 For any pair of disjoint non-empty convex sets $X$, $Y$,
+there is a hyperplane dividing the space in a way that
+each one lies in one of its sides.

-there is an affine function $\inner<a,\hole> + b$ that is non-negative on one of them
+In other words, there exists an affine function $\inner<a,\hole> + b$
-and non-positive on the other one.

-That is, for all $x \in X$ and $y \in Y$,
+such that for all $x \in X$ and $y \in Y$,
 $$\inner<a,x> + b \le 0 \quad \text{and}\quad \inner<a,y> + b \ge 0.$$
 :::

-The proof to this result is more technical than elucidating,
+The proof to this result is more technical than elucidating[^hahn-banach],
-so we are going to skip it on this post.
+so we are going to skip over it on this post.
 You can find a great presentation with all details on @{boyd_convex_2004}'s book.
-Fortunately, this is one of these results were we can get a good intuition from a picture.
+Fortunately, this is one of these results were we can get a good intuition from a picture:
-Due to their absence of wobbles, one can pass a plane between two convex sets without bumping into anything.
+due to their absence of wobbles, one can pass a plane between two convex sets without bumping into anything.

 Have fun trying to drag the sets below to a position with no separating hyperplane.

 [^hahn-banach]: For the Functional Analysts lurking around: in infinite dimension,
-this theorem is equivalent to the Hahn-Banach Theorem.
+it is equivalent to the Hahn-Banach Theorem.

 <div class="diagram-container">
   <svg id="set-separating-hyperplane" class="diagram" viewBox="0 0 750 400" width="100%" height="100%">
   </svg>
 </div>

-Let's focus now on the case where one of the sets is a single point.
+Let's turn our focus to the case where one of the sets is a single point.
 An interesting consequence of this theorem is that given any point $p$ not in the set,
 we can find an affine function that is zero in this point and contains
 a convex set in one of its half-spaces.